top of page

 Soper Trophy

-Played during the Men’s Club Championship - Class B – 54 Holes; Gross Score (3rd and 4th weekends in August)
+Played during the Men’s Club Championship - Class B – 54 Holes; Gross Score

 This Trophy was presented to the Club in 1963 by Warren Soper, son of one of the early members (Fish) and who was one of the first men to give lessons to the Dunany Junior Golfers.
 It has been played since 1964, with the first winner being Reg Leggatt.